The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Privacy Attacks

 \subsection{Membership Inference Attacks}

 The goal of membership inference attacks is to infer whether any particular data instance has been used in the training of a specific model.
 If a particular data instance has been used in the training, this instance is called a \textbf{member}, otherwise it is a \textbf{non-member}.
-Knowing the membership of one particular data point could result in revealing private information, for example if someone's data is known to be in a cancer dataset (used to train a cancer prediction model), then it is highly likely that this particular person has cancer.
+Knowing the membership of one particular data point could result in revealing private information, for example, if someone's data is known to be in a cancer dataset (used to train a cancer prediction model), then it is highly likely that this particular person has cancer.
+Figure~\ref{fig:membership_inf} summarizes the process of membership inference attacks.